srout2021/srout2021/README.md

 ## Hi there 👋

-📚 Graduate studying Electrical and Computer Engineering @ University of Texas at Austin
+📚 Graduate studying Electrical and Computer Engineering

 ⚙️ Current and 2x SWE Intern @ Lockheed Martin

-👾 Research Assistant @ UT Austin
+👾 Research Assistant

 👩🏽‍💻 Member of IEEE, IEEE RAS, Machine Learning and Data Science, Information and Systems Security, ASME

-🏆 I've won two hackathons @ JP Morgan Chase and Capital One
+🏆 Competed in hackathons @ JP Morgan Chase and Chevron

 💬 Reach out to see code for my personal projects